MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/set-up-and-install-prerequisites-for-biztalk-server-2020.md

       - Client Tools Connectivity
       - Integration Services

+     > [!NOTE]
+     > In order to configure Business Activity Monitoring (BAM) when SQL is remote to BizTalk, you also need to install SSIS on the BizTalk server.

 3. Configure Analysis Services in Multidimensional Mode.
 Default is Tabular Mode, make sure to change it to Multidimensional Mode in SQL Server installation wizard before continuing with installation.

     ![Change Analysis Services from tabular mode to multidimensional mode when installing SQL server](../install-and-config-guides/media/sqlasconfiguration.png)